iagolops/IC_Photo-z/README.md

 ## Manual for notebooks
 The main folder is /TPz_notebooks/iago/ml_analyses.
 Here we have some files:

+* Sanchez_run_TPz.ipynb
+Notebook to replicate the training sample from the paper (DOI: 10.1093/mnras/stu1836), analyse results and calculate weights.

+* Flexzboost.ipynb
+Notebook to execute FlexzBoost and analyse results.

+* Controlled_sample.ipynb
+Notebook to build and analyze a sample with VIPERS and GAMA catalogs.

 * DR2-Spec_Querys.ipynb
 Notebook to build a sample using spectroscopic data from LIneA server.

 * Plots.ipynb
 Notebook for plotting results; you can combine more than one result and compare.

-* Sanchez_run_TPz.ipynb
-Notebook to replicate the training sample from the paper (DOI: 10.1093/mnras/stu1836), analyse results and calculate weights.

-* Controled_sample.ipynb
-Notebook to build and analyze a sample with VIPERS and GAMA catalogs.

 ## Manual for samples folder
 The path to the folder is: /TPz_notebooks/iago/ml_analyses/samples.